 A dental emergency can throw a busy family’s routine into disarray without any warning.
 Thankfully, already knowing a trusted dental team will help put everyone’s mind at ease.
-At LuxSmile Family Dentistry, Dr. Ton always makes emergency cases a top priority.
+At LuxSmile Family Dentistry of Carrollton, Dr. Ton always makes emergency cases a top priority.
 If you or a loved one is experiencing pain, she will make time to provide relieving care on the same day as your initial call.
-Don’t wait – contact us today in Carrollton, TX!
+Don’t wait – contact our emergency dentist in Carrollton, TX!

 While it’s never possible to prevent dental emergencies with 100% certainty, there are ways to mitigate you and your family’s day-to-day risk.
 Here are some helpful tips:

 Do you still have questions about what to do during a dental emergency?
-At LuxSmile Family Dentistry, our team of experienced professionals will be with you along every step of the way until your smile has fully recovered.
+At LuxSmile Family Dentistry of Carrollton, our team of experienced professionals will be with you along every step of the way until your smile has fully recovered.
 For your convenience, we’ve answered some common questions that we receive from our patients below.

 Tooth pain can be a result of several situations, including a lodged object in your mouth, dental trauma, or a tooth infection.
 After you contact our office and schedule your appointment, you can ease your discomfort by following some of these tips:

 As soon as you reach our office, we’ll inspect the area in pain and make a diagnosis.
 If your tooth pain is caused by dental trauma or an infection, you’ll likely require treatment.
 However, if it’s caused by a simple lodged object, we can easily remove it using our dental scaler and mirror.